cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 There main advantages of this approach are as follows.
 * The scheduling decision is captured explicitly in the `SFServiceInstance` resource itself.
   * All the information about the `SFServiceInstance` is located in the resource itself.
-  This makes it possible to implement the rescheduling of `ServiceInstances` to some other Kubernetes cluster in the future.
+  This makes it possible to implement the rescheduling of `sfserviceinstances` to some other Kubernetes cluster in the future.
 * The complexity of the decision-making process for picking the most suitable Kubernetes cluster is completely decoupled from the more mundane matter of actually provisioning the `SFServiceInstance` once the suitable Kubernetes cluster been selected.
-* Schedulers are decoupled from the vagaries of actual details of provisioning of `serviceinstances`.
+* Schedulers are decoupled from the vagaries of actual details of provisioning of `sfserviceinstances`.
 They can be simpler and can concentrate only on the details about the scheduling algorithm.
 This makes writing custom schedulers easier.
 * Custom schedulers or even multiple schedulers can co-exist in the same Service Fabrik landscape, increasing the power of the decoupling described above.